emsaus/coding-tests/toy-robot.md

 ## What are we looking for?

-We'll be assessing your ability to write clean, well designed and well tested code.
-We will also be looking at your commit history.
+- Ability to write clean, well designed and well tested code.
+- Commit history.

 We respect your time so, as a guideline, please don't spend more than 2-3 hours working on this.
 We'd rather you submitted something partially complete after that time for us to discuss than spend days of your own time working on it.
+Instead we will discuss any improvements that you would make if you had more time.

 ## What comes next?

-We'll send you feedback on your code.
-If the outcome isn't to the standard we require for the role we'll always aim to have you at least learn something from the process.

-We may also want to discuss your code with you, to understand your approach and the tradeoffs you made.
+During the interview we will review the code together and discuss your approach to engineering and testing the solution and any assumptions made.

 **Thanks for applying for a job at EMS and good luck! :-)**